Albertus Magnus College: Academics

-In addition to undergraduate majors, minors and concentrations, including pre-professional preparation, there are graduate programs in art therapy, mental health counseling, addiction counseling, leadership, liberal studies, fine arts in creative writing, human services, business administration, education, and management and organizational leadership.
+In addition to undergraduate majors, minors and concentrations, including pre-professional preparation, there are graduate programs in art therapy, mental health counseling, addiction counseling, leadership, liberal studies, fine arts in creative writing, human services, business administration, education, instructional design, management and organizational leadership.

 As of 2022, the university has a 100% acceptance rate with a student body that is 15% male and 85% female.

 Campus

-The campus is located about two miles (2 km) from the central campus of Yale University in a residential area known as Prospect Hill near the border with Hamden.
+The campus is located about two miles (3 km) from the central campus of Yale University in a residential area known as Prospect Hill near the border with Hamden.
 The neighborhood is on Prospect Street just above Edgerton Park and near East Rock.

-The college uses several of the area's historic 19th century mansions as residence hall and administrative building.
+The institution uses several of the area's historic 19th century mansions as residence hall and administrative building.
 A number of these are contributing properties of the Prospect Hill Historic District.

 Athletics

-Albertus Magnus College teams participate as a member of the National Collegiate Athletic Association's Division III.
-The Falcons are a member of the Great Northeast Athletic Conference (GNC).
-Men's sports include baseball, basketball, golf, ice hockey, soccer, tennis and swimming & diving; while women's sports include basketball, field hockey, lacrosse, soccer, softball, swimming & diving, tennis and volleyball.
+Albertus Magnus College teams, nicknamed the Falcons, participate as a member of the National Collegiate Athletic Association's Division III.
+The Falcons are a member of the Great Northeast Athletic Conference (GNAC).

+Men's sports include baseball, basketball, golf, ice hockey, soccer, tennis and swimming & diving; women's sports include basketball, field hockey, lacrosse, soccer, softball, ice hockey, swimming & diving, tennis and volleyball.